 Zoning Requirements

 Since Ontario's 2023 housing policy changes, secondary suites are permitted province-wide in residential zones.
-However, municipal zoning bylaws may still regulate parking, lot coverage, setbacks, and unit registration.
-Check with your municipality or contact us for guidance.
+In practice most lots can now have up to three residential units as-of-right - the main dwelling plus two additional units such as a basement apartment and a garden suite.
+However, municipal zoning bylaws still regulate parking, lot coverage, and setbacks, and each city has its own registration process.

 Specific City Resources